 Borderline Personality Disorder

 So how is bipolar disorder (BD) similar to its counterpart, borderline personality disorder (BPD)?
-Both disorders have erratic energy levels, but while BP swings between both elation and depression, BPD is characterized with a larger frequency of depression with shorter bouts of anxiety, impulsivity or elation.
-BPD sufferers also experience hypomania—in this case the mania is characterized by irritability, anxiety, negative mood impulses and self-destructive behavior, whereas bipolar mania is more euphoric.
-Both disorders result in high levels of anxiety, impulsivity and neuroticism.
+Both disorders have erratic energy levels, but while BP swings between both elation and depression, BPD is characterized by a larger frequency of depression with shorter bouts of anxiety, impulsivity, or elation.
+BPD sufferers also experience hypomania—in this case, the mania is characterized by irritability, anxiety, negative mood impulses, and self-destructive behavior, whereas bipolar mania is more euphoric.
+Both disorders result in high levels of anxiety, impulsivity, and neuroticism.

 Individuals coping with BPD may be uncertain about how to view themselves and others, with trouble managing their emotions and a very unsteady sense of self.
 Relationships with others are also highly unstable.
 Classic symptoms as listed in the DSM (Diagnostic and Statistical Manual) range from a poor or unstable sense of self to anger and extreme mood shifts.
 Those with BPD also experience empty feelings, thoughts of self-harm, and a feeling of being cut off from reality.
 The condition, much like bipolar disorder, commonly co-occurs with substance abuse.